GreatestDay/GreatestDay/README.md

 [Rentry](https://rentry.co/Buzzkillerz) - ` [StrawPage](https://arthurmarwood.straw.page/) - . . .
 [Atabook](https://sodakitzzz.atabook.org/) - .

-` Is it really you?
-Have my prayers been answered.. `
+` Grinded 10 hours just to hear a single flipside song `

 when my brain keeps jumping to the good part in the fake scenario but i havent decided on a backstory yet 🤣 Is this relatable chat? leave a life down below press that subscribe button and hit that notification bell if this is #relatable!